 What is a First Year Fellow?

 These Honors students work with the Munson Fellows to develop community in Louis L. Redding residence hall as well as the Honors first-year community in general.
 We recruit in the early fall semester and take around 30 students into the program.
 In the fall, FYFs shadow Munson Fellows and learn about programming.
 Through the winter session, FYFs are encouraged to attend leadership workshops and assist with virtual and in-person winter programming.
-In the spring semester, FYFs primarily work in small groups to plan fun events for the entire first-year community, but they also work in larger groups to plan a Welcome Back Dance, Cupcake Wars, and the spring Coffee House talent show.
+In the spring semester, FYFs primarily work in small groups to plan fun events for the entire first-year community, but they also work in larger groups to plan a First-Year semi formal dance, Cupcake Wars, and a large-scale Coffee House talent show/open mic night.
 These students are dedicated and regularly attend meetings and seek feedback from their peers.
 It’s a great way to get connected to Honors!

 If you are interested in any of these Fellows positions, please contact firstname.lastname@example.org.